Eldaste/ChimechoBot/README.md

 .closeQ - Disallows more users from joining.
 Deletes Queue when all users have been sent a code.

 .modDelete - Forces delete of any Queue regardless of Queue owner.
-Useable only by those with the role "Mod" or "Mods"
+Useable only by those with a role in the modwords file.

 .openQ - Reopens Queue after a .closeQ before all users have emptied.